Not a Member?

-Significant respiratory depression, acute or severe bronchial asthma in unmonitored settings or absence of resuscitative equipment, known or suspected paralytic ileus and GI obstruction, hypersensitivity (eg, anaphylaxis) to oxycodone.
+Significant respiratory depression, acute or severe bronchial asthma in unmonitored settings or in the absence of resuscitative equipment, known or suspected paralytic ileus and GI obstruction, hypersensitivity (eg, anaphylaxis) to oxycodone.

 Respiratory depression, constipation, N/V, somnolence, dizziness, pruritus, headache, dry mouth, asthenia, sweating, apnea, respiratory arrest, circulatory depression, hypotension.

-Respiratory depression, hypotension, and profound sedation or coma may occur with other CNS depressants (eg, tranquilizers, general anesthetics, alcohol); when combination is contemplated, start oxycodone at 1/3 to 1/2 the usual dose and use lower dose of the concomitant CNS depressant.
+See Boxed Warning.
+Respiratory depression, hypotension, and profound sedation or coma may occur with CNS depressants (eg, sedatives, anxiolytics, neuroleptics); if coadministration is required, consider dose reduction of one or both agents.
+Monitor use in elderly, cachectic, and debilitated patients when coadministered with other drugs that depress respiration.
 May enhance neuromuscular blocking action of true skeletal muscle relaxants and increase respiratory depression.
-CYP3A4 inhibitors, such as macrolide antibiotics (eg, erythromycin), azole-antifungal agents (eg, ketoconazole), and protease inhibitors (eg, ritonavir) may increase levels of oxycodone and prolong opioid effects; these effects could be more pronounced with concomitant use of CYP2D6 and 3A4 inhibitors.
+CYP3A4 inhibitors (eg, erythromycin, ketoconazole, ritonavir) may increase levels of oxycodone and prolong opioid effects; these effects could be more pronounced with concomitant use of CYP2D6 and 3A4 inhibitors.
 CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin) may decrease levels and cause lack of efficacy, or development of abstinence syndrome.
 If coadministration is necessary, use with caution when initiating oxycodone treatment in patients currently taking, or discontinuing CYP3A4 inhibitors/inducers.
-Mixed agonist/antagonists (eg, pentazocine, nalbuphine, butorphanol) may reduce analgesic effect and/or precipitate withdrawal symptoms; avoid coadministration.
+Mixed agonist/antagonists (eg, pentazocine, nalbuphine, butorphanol) or partial agonist (buprenorphine) may reduce analgesic effect or precipitate withdrawal symptoms; avoid coadministration.
 May reduce efficacy of diuretics and lead to acute urinary retention.
 Anticholinergics or other medications with anticholinergic activity may increase risk of urinary retention and/or severe constipation and lead to paralytic ileus.

 Pregnancy: Category C.Lactation: Not for use in nursing.

-Absorption: Administration of variable doses resulted in different parameters.
+Absorption: Oral bioavailability (60-87%).
+Administration of variable doses resulted in different parameters.
 Distribution: Vd=2.6L/kg (IV); plasma protein binding (45%); crosses placenta; found in breast milk.
-Metabolism: Extensively via CYP3A and 2D6 into noroxycodone (major metabolite), noroxymorphone (active major metabolite), and oxymorphone (active metabolite).
+Metabolism: Extensive; via CYP3A mediated N-demethylation to noroxycodone and CYP2D6 mediated O-demethylation to oxymorphone; noroxycodone and noroxymorphone (major metabolites).
 Elimination: Urine; T1/2=4.5 hrs.

-Assess for risk factors for drug abuse or addiction, pain type/severity, prior opioid therapy, opioid tolerance, respiratory depression, COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, asthma, GI obstruction, renal/hepatic impairment, pregnancy/nursing status, possible drug interactions, or any other conditions where treatment is contraindicated or cautioned.
+Assess for abuse/addiction risk, pain intensity, prior opioid therapy, opioid tolerance, respiratory depression, drug hypersensitivity, pregnancy/nursing status, possible drug interactions, or any other conditions where treatment is contraindicated or cautioned.